sylvainprigent/stracking/docs/source/guide.rst

 Pipeline
 --------

-Writing a tracking pipeline with **STracking** is straightfarward.
+Writing a tracking pipeline with **STracking** is straightforward.
 You just need to call the different modules in a sequence:

 .. code-block:: python